Vox Dei (band)

-Vox Dei (Latin, 'Voice of God') is an Argentine rock band credited for recording the country's first concept album, La Biblia.
+Vox Dei (Latin, 'Voice of God') is an Argentine rock band credited with recording the country's first concept album, La Biblia.
 Their most prolific years were the 1970s, when they recorded ten albums.

 Vox Dei have had several line-up changes and a five-year hiatus.
 Their third and most commercially successful line-up featured Ricardo Soulé (guitar and vocals), Willy Quiroga (bass and vocals) and Rubén Basoalto (drums).
 This line-up was active from 1972 to 1974 (then in 1978 to the 1981 break-up), and was revived from 1986 to 1989, and again from 1996 to 1998.
-The band's line-up (currently featuring Willy Quiroga, and guitarist Carlos Gardellini from 1992) has been much more stable in recent years, although drummer Rubén Basoalto's death in 2010 (being succeeded by Simon Quiroga) left Willy Quiroga as the only original member still in the band.
+The band's line-up (which featured Willy Quiroga, and guitarist Carlos Gardellini from 1992) has been much more stable in recent years, although drummer Rubén Basoalto's death in 2010 (being succeeded by Simon Quiroga) left Willy Quiroga as the only original member still in the band.
+Quiroga died on 21 November 2024, at the age of 84.

 History

-Formation and early years (1967–70)
+Formation and early years (1967–1970)

 The band's original members were Juan Carlos Godoy (guitar and vocals), Ricardo Soulé (guitar and vocals), Rubén Basoalto (drums) and Willy Quiroga (bass and vocals).

 Vox Dei started playing songs from bands like The Rolling Stones, The Beatles, The Kinks and The Byrds.
 In 1968, they recorded a demo version of Percy Sledge's "When a Man Loves a Woman", and Spencer Davis Group's "Gimme Some Lovin'".
 The company Mandioca organized an audition for them in the Payró theatre.
 The members of Manal and Almendra were also present, and a few hours later they played together.
 After this show, Luis Alberto Spinetta (Almendra's leader) asked them to sing in Spanish, to which they finally agreed.
 Shortly, Quiroga and Soulé began to discuss their desire to take the band in a new direction.

 In 1970, Jorge Álvarez (Mandioca label owner) produced their recording sessions in TNT Studios, managed by Tim Croatto.
 Their first studio album of this period, released in mid-1970, was Caliente.

 In the B.A.
 Rock Festival Vox Dei played the first part of the theme "Genesis", which had no lyrics yet, advancing his next LP.
 During the recording, Ricardo Soulé and Yodi Godoy had musical differences and Godoy felt considerable fatigue and left the group in late 1970, before the final sessions.
-At the time, Mandioca label went bankrupt, and Vox Dei initially are hired for Disc-Jockey Records, and get the deal to release their second LP.
+At the time, Mandioca label went bankrupt, and Vox Dei initially were hired for Disc-Jockey Records, and got the deal to release their second LP.